 - Business, consumer and property services

 - Financial statements and performance

 Data sources and methodology

-The target population consists of all establishments classified to the engineering services industry (NAICS 541330) according to the North American Industry Classification System (NAICS) 2017 during the reference year.
+The target population consists of all establishments classified to the code 541330 - Engineering services according to the North American Industry Classification System (NAICS) 2017 during the reference year.
 This industry comprises establishments primarily engaged in applying principles of engineering in the design, development and utilization of machines, materials, instruments, structures, processes and systems.
 The assignments undertaken by these establishments may involve any of the following activities: the provision of advice, the preparation of feasibility studies, the preparation of preliminary and final plans and designs, the provision of technical services during the construction or installation phase, the inspection and evaluation of engineering projects and related services.